 It is a well-known fact, the faster you demonstrate your idea, the sooner you will find investors and get money to build a full version of a project.
 Doing so, you might be sure that there are people who are concerned about your future growth.

-It is not hard to calculate how much does it cost to build a complete solution, but not easy as well.
+It is not hard to calculate how much it costs to build a complete solution, but not easy as well.
 Cost evaluation requires some basic knowledge about the project: target audience, primary and secondary functions, and project’s duration.

 If we are talking about the MVP, development costs may vary depending on different factors: core functionality of the MVP, country of development, design, a number of features and their complexity, technology stack, duration and the idea itself.
 It is obvious that some functionality is more expensive to implement.